The-Marcy-Lab-School-Assignments/swe-sr-2-3-raffy/README.md

 What are the main differences between Flexbox and Grid layouts?
 Describe scenarios where each layout system would be more suitable.

 ### Response 1
 Generally, both **flexbox** and **grid** are useful in simplifying the process of creating responsive web layouts.
-Without the two, web developers will have to manually specify specific media-query breakpoints to account for resizing browser windows (or different device resolutions/sizes).
+Without the two, web developers will have to manually specify media-query breakpoints to account for resizing browser windows (or different device resolutions/sizes).

 While you could achieve the same functionality/layout by using either **flexbox** or **grid**, a general rule of thumb is that if you don't have a specific layout in mind, styling using **flexboxes** is the way to go (for both simplicity and time to implement). **Grid** layouts are very powerful for when you want a responsive design but still retain some control in visual arrangement.